Heating & Cooling

 How Can You Make Your Ductless Heat Pump Last Longer?

-If you feel like your ductless heat pump isn’t producing the power that it once did, then there’s a high chance that something needs to be replaced or repaired.
+If you feel like your ductless heat pump isn’t producing the power it once did, there’s a high chance that something needs to be replaced or repaired.
 Fortunately, most of the fixes are cheap and easy.

 2. Clear everything from the inside and outside of the filter.
 The air coming in and going out of the pump shouldn’t be obstructed.
 Try to move everything within 3 feet away to allow air to move freely.
 When you have bushes, nightstands, and other objects in front of your system, it has to work harder and longer.